draptik/blog-hugo/content/posts/socrates-2025.md

 ### Really diverse

-I don't go out much these days, so being confronted with many people enjoying different sexual and clothing choices was new to me.
+I don't go out much these days, so being exposed to many people enjoying different sexual and clothing choices was new to me.
 And what shall I say: It was a pleasure talking to all those "different" (to me!)
 IT nerds.

 There was a really strict Code-of-Conduct.